Research

 Polygenic risk scores (PRSs) offer a significant value in risk stratification rather than overall prediction or diagnosis.
 Thus, PRS-based approaches may offer clinical utility in screening strategies, which when integrated with environmental and clinical risk factors enhance the ability to identify individuals on whom preventative interventions would be most impactful.
 My work has demonstrated pervasive evidence of PRSxE interactions influencing common diseases underscoring their relevance, context-dependency of PRSs and the utility of these approaches.

-• Nagpal S and Gibson G. Pervasive Interactions between Exposures and Polygenic Risk can Inform more Effective Clinical and Behavioral Intervention (Manuscript submitted).
+Sini Nagpal and Greg Gibson.
+Pervasive Interactions between Exposures and Polygenic Risk can Inform more Effective Clinical and Behavioral Intervention (Accepted at Nature Genetics (2026), MedRxiv version).

 2. Ability of integrative genomic approaches for predicting disease progression.